What’s at Stake - Fight for Families

 Many people who do IVF have embryos that are cryopreserved (in frozen storage) for future attempts at pregnancy.
 There are currently no changes in state or federal laws that impact the storage of embryos or what people choose to do with their embryos However, we must remain vigilant as we anticipate that state or federal legislators may try and regulate embryos in the future, which could mean that people would not have complete control over what happens with their embryos.

-At this time there are no changes in state or federal laws that negatively impact access to IVF, therefore, we have not experienced an increase in the cost of an IVF cycle.
-However, if legislation passes that regulates embryos, it could make the process of doing an IVF cycle more complicated and may take longer to achieve a pregnancy.
+If legislation passes that regulates embryos, it could make the process of doing an IVF cycle more complicated and may take longer to achieve a pregnancy.
 There are many ways that embryos could be regulated; for example, if legislation prohibits the cryopreservation of embryos, then each embryo created would need to be transferred, even if that embryo is not deemed to be the best embryo.
 As a result, someone may need to do multiple embryo transfers to achieve a pregnancy.
 This is just one example of how embryo regulation could negatively affect an IVF cycle and potentially increase the cost.

 Since 2008, RESOLVE has tracked more than a hundred state bills that have been introduced at the state and federal level that RESOLVE deems to be “Personhood” legislation, or legislation that confers full human rights to a fertilized egg.
 RESOLVE has vigorously fought these bills, activating thousands of advocates across the country.
 Our efforts have been successful as no Personhood bills have passed.
 RESOLVE has a long and deep history in this area of advocacy.